MakeSchool/iOS8-Notes/README.md

 We can implement that method in the `NotesListTableViewController` so that we can get access to the `NoteDetailViewController` we are transitioning to.

-Add this implementation to *NoteDetailViewController.m*:
+Add this implementation to *NotesListTableViewController.m*:

 	- (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender {
 	    NoteDetailViewController *noteDetailViewController = [segue destinationViewController];